Research

 Application areas

-All faculty in the department collaborate with groups on and off campus to inspire and better equip researchers to implement appropriate application of statistical methodology and interpretation of results.
-Here are some specific areas and groups we collaborate with.
+Faculty members in the department collaborate with various on-campus and off-campus groups to inspire and better equip researchers in applying statistical methodologies and interpreting results accurately.
+Below are some specific areas and groups we collaborate with.

 CMS Login